 Having the support and engagement from your sponsor is an important step, but it's also important that you begin to socialize change management more broadly across your organization.

 Think back to the conversation on the morning of Day One in class.
 You were equipped with three approaches for articulating the value of change management.
 You completed an exercise to connect change management to business results by articulating your Project Name, Purpose, Particulars and People.
 You discussed how to mitigate negative consequences of change with the Flight Risk Model and you reviewed how to translate change management into financial performance.

 Consider whom you need to engage with across your organization with regard to the value of change management.
 This could be critical managers, project managers, impacted employees, etc. Pick an approach that will support the case for why change management needs to be incorporated on your project so its value will resonate with each of your critical audiences.

 The Certification Program provides you an end-to-end overview and explanation of the methodology, including the assessments, templates and tools you have at your disposal (you still have those tools available to you after the program in your Practitioner eToolkit).
 After completing your certification, you should consider the scope, size, type, complexity, objective and timing of your project and begin to scale and right-size your change management approach.
 Explore your Practitioner eToolkit and get familiar with the resources you have, but know that you will not use every tool every time.
 Adapting and customizing your approach based on the characteristics of the change at hand is a critical success factor.

 What This Means for You

-We believe in defining success clearly.
-What does success mean for the change project you are working on?
-For the individuals who have to adopt and use a new solution?
-For the organization and the benefits that you are trying to achieve with the change?
+It's vital to define success clearly.
+So consider what success means for the change project you are working on—for the individuals who have to adopt and use a new solution, and for the organization and the benefits that you are trying to achieve with the change.
 Let’s continue the conversation around defining success by taking into consideration these three post-certification milestones.